Fountain Hills, Arizona: Government

-Fountain Hills has a council-manager system.
-The current mayor of Fountain Hills is Ginny Dickey, first elected in August 2018, and reelected in 2020 and 2022.
-The current Town Council consists of the mayor and six councilmembers: Vice Mayor Peggy McMahonCouncilmembers Brenda Kalivianakis (2022), Gerry Friedel (2020), Sharron Grzybowski (2020), Hannah Toth (2022), and Allen Skilicorn (2022).
-Grady Miller has been serving as the Town Manager since 2015.
-Among other council-appointed staff are Town Attorney Aaron Aronson and Town Magistrate Robert Melton.

-The town contracts its law enforcement services with the Maricopa County Sheriff's Office (MCSO).

-The Fountain Hills Fire Department has two fire stations and contracts with Rural Metro for staffing.
-Dave Ott is the Fire Chief.
+Fountain Hills has a council–manager system.
+The current mayor of Fountain Hills is Gerry Friedel, first elected in November 2024.
+The current Town Council consists of the mayor and six councilmembers.
+Councilmembers include Vice Mayor Hannah Toth, Gayle Earle, Brenda Kalivianakis, Peggy McMahon, Allen Skillicorn, and Rick Watts.
+Councilmembers serve four-year terms, and the mayor serves a two-year term.
+The council selects a town manager, attorney, and magistrate.
+Rachael Goodwin has been the Town Manager since 2023.
+The town contracts its law enforcement services with the Maricopa County Sheriff's Office.
+The Fountain Hills Fire Department has two fire stations.
+Dave Ott is the fire chief.
+Fountain Hills is in Arizona's 1st congressional district and Arizona's 3rd state legislative district.

-Fountain Hills is in Arizona's 6th Congressional District, served by Representative David Schweikert, and Arizona's 3rd State Legislative District, served by Representatives Joseph Chaplik (R) and Alexander Kolodin (R).
-John Kavanagh represents the area in the Arizona Senate.

 Education

 Fountain Hills Public Schools are part of the Fountain Hills Unified School District #98.
-The district has two elementary schools, one middle school and one high school, Fountain Hills High School.
-The District has small class sizes at an average of 18:1, a Vibrant Special Education Program, Fountain Hills Virtual Academy, and a Career and Technical Education Program.
+The district provides education from pre-school through high school with Little Falcons Preschool, McDowell Mountain Elementary, Fountain Hills Middle School, and Fountain Hills High School.
+The district has small class sizes at an average of 18:1, and it includes a special education program, Fountain Hills Virtual Academy, and a career and technical education program.